• Skip to main content

 3. Couscous

-One of the many rice substitutes we love is couscous.
+One of the many rice substitutes I love is couscous.
 It contains fewer calories and more fiber than white rice (brown rice edges out a win for fiber, though).
 Couscous is also just a welcome change of pace.
 1 cup of couscous contains 6 grams of protein.

 You’re not making this dish from scratch.
 It’s store-bought just like rice.
 You prepare it on a stovetop with boiling water.
 Let the couscous simmer for five minutes.
 Ensure that you remove it from the heat before it gets gummy.